-I am a graphic artist and illustrator.
-My current project is a graphic novel/comic book about the lives of my dogs.
-Prior to this my practice focused broadly on landscape, and more specifically on the contrast between enduring and precarious life, such as ancient trees in threatened locations, resulting in my extended graphic project about iconic pine trees in West Kirby and Bethlehem.
+Prior to this my practice focused broadly on landscape, and more specifically on the contrast between enduring and precarious life, such as ancient trees in threatened locations, resulting in an extended graphic project about iconic pine trees in West Kirby and Bethlehem.
 I also paint and draw landscapes in a semi-abstract form.
 I like to adopt hybrid drawing methods, and often impose imaginative ideas upon naturalistic starting points.